 We, of course, love the holidays here, so it’s fun to give a classic chemistry experiments a Valentine’s Day theme!

-Pink and red and hearts are added to most of our Valentine’s Day activities and this Valentine’s Day hydrogen peroxide and yeast experiment has plenty of pink and red!
+Pink and red and hearts are added to most of our Valentine’s Day science activities and this Valentine’s Day hydrogen peroxide and yeast experiment has plenty of pink and red!
+Food coloring is a super simple way to give science a holiday theme.
+My son is also very generous with his food coloring use.

-This classic chemistry experiment is often called Elephant’s toothpaste because of the voluminous amount of foam that it usually produces.
+This classic chemistry experiment is often called Elephant’s toothpaste because of the voluminous amount of foam that it produces.
 However, you do need a much stronger percentage of hydrogen peroxide to produce that reaction than what we use below.

 Check out our elephant toothpaste experiment with stronger peroxide!